 Recognized as a Wisconsin Super Lawyer (2005 – 2012, 2014 – 2016)

-Listed in Best Lawyers (Bankruptcy and Creditor Debtor Rights/Insolvency and Reorganization Law, First Amendment, Litigation - Bankruptcy, Litigation - First Amendment, 1993 - 2016; Media Law, 2016; Lawyer of the Year, Litigation - First Amendment, 2012)
+Listed in Best Lawyers (Bankruptcy and Creditor Debtor Rights/Insolvency and Reorganization Law, First Amendment, Litigation - Bankruptcy, Litigation - First Amendment, 1993 - present; Media Law, 2016-present; Lawyer of the Year, Litigation - First Amendment, 2012)